21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Admiralty Point, in Belcarra Regional Park, is an excellent option for hiking near Vancouver.
 It's an easy trail with a minimal elevation that's good for all activity levels.
 The hike takes just an hour and a half and covers five kilometres.

 Along with being an easy trail, you'll see many amazing views.
 You can see Burnaby Mountain and the Burrard Inlet from here.
 The hike also takes you through forested areas and along the shoreline.
 To extend the hike, keep walking past Admiralty Point to Burn's Point.
-Here, there's a beach and more views of the Burrard Inlet.
+Here, you'll find a beach and more views of the Burrard Inlet.

 Admiralty Point can be accessed year-round and is just a one-hour drive from Vancouver.
 You can also reach the area on public transport, and dogs are welcome to join you as long as they're kept on a leash.